 1. As part of FEBS commitment to young scientists, FEBS offers Short-Term Fellowships to members of its Constituent Societies, as well as Summer Fellowships to promising young students.
-FEBS also offers Collaborative Developmental Scholarships designed exclusively for members of our Constituent Societies in certain FEBS countries with Hinari (Research4Life) status.
-FEBS Fellowships and Scholarships are intended to allow members of FEBS Constituent Societies working in a FEBS country to work in a laboratory in another FEBS country.
+FEBS Fellowships are intended to allow members of FEBS Constituent Societies working in a FEBS country to work in a laboratory in another FEBS country.
 Because of their young age, applicants for a Summer Fellowship need not be members of a FEBS Constituent Society.

-The FEBS Excellence Award is intended to support early-career independent group-leaders who have established their laboratory for at least one year and who have an excellent track record.
+The FEBS Excellence Award is intended to support early-career independent groupleaders who have established their laboratory for at least one year and who have an excellent track record.
 The FEBS Excellence Award will be provided for a 3-year duration and is for the purchase of small equipment or consumables, to a maximum of €100,000 in total.
 Applicants should be members of a FEBS Constituent Society.